 Building a script

-Now let’s start building a very simple configuration script which will include the following baseline items.
+Now let’s start building a straightforward configuration script, which will include the following baseline items.

 - A custom directory on disk